By Bethany VanBenschoten

 In other words, every member of a team or organization does their best to serve the needs of others, not because they have to, but because they want to in order to help the team.

 Over the years, the concept of helping others grow has become an important part in every leadership theory; true leaders want to help others succeed.
-Servant leaders focus on this at least as often, if not moreso, than other leadership models because they are focused on building others up.
+Servant leaders focus on this at least as often, if not moreso, than other leadership models—with transformational leadership being similar with a few key differences—because they are focused on building others up.

 True leadership isn’t about being in charge all the time.
 For instance, if you’re currently in college, you are only going to be here for about four years.
 If you are a leader of an organization, part of your responsibility is preparing those who come after you with the knowledge and skills you have acquired so that the organization can continue successfully long after you’ve moved on.